wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 Our email is now pretty much complete and we just need to send it from our `access_controller`.

-Decide when you want to send the email and add call to `UserMailer` accordingly:
+Decide when you want to send the email and ask `UserMailer` to deliver the email:

     UserMailer.signup_confirmation(@user).deliver